Get

 Conclusion

 Having a pregnant dog can be an exciting and stressful time.
 Being prepared and informed are the best ways to get your dog safely through her pregnancy, labor, and puppy rearing.
-We advise talking to your vet or qualified veterinary nurse about what to expect, what to be feeding, and any other questions you may have.
+We advise talking to a vet or qualified veterinary nurse about what to expect, what to be feeding, and any other questions you may have.

 If you don’t intend to breed your dog, keep in mind that male dogs can be extremely persistent and creative when it comes to getting to a female dog in heat.
-Preventing pregnancy can be difficult, so consider your options and talk to your vet about having her spayed.
+Preventing pregnancy can be difficult, so consider your options and talk to a vet about having her spayed.
 Spaying can also reduce her risks of mammary cancer and eliminate the risk of pyometra.

 See also: